The Pushcart Prize

 I'm simply happy to be nominated.
 If I don't make the final list, that's fine by me.

-The story itself is simple, a young man must go off to the city to find work, quite a necessity in China and obviously common in most parts of the world, yet I used a type of broken English I picked up from the streets, so the writing became almost a type of poetry.
+The story itself is simple and somewhat traditional.
+A young man must go off to the city to find work, quite a necessity in China and obviously common in most parts of the world, yet I used a type of broken English I picked up from the streets while there.
+The writing became almost a type of poetry.
 English is not widespread, certainly not like some other Asian countries and communication was mostly difficult, especially outside of Beijing and Shanghai.
-It was fun to write, it allowed me a lot of scope, yet it's emotional and as truthful as I could make it.
+It was fun to write.
+It allowed me a lot of scope, yet it's emotional and as truthful as I could make it.

 This is the greatest recognition I've received thus far and though you still hope for the future, I would be content if this is as good as it gets.
 One shouldn't get greedy.
 Along with the publication of my first poetry collection, Caged Without Walls a poem of mine was also included in the Vine Leaves Literary Journal's Best of 2013.
 I've had many other poems published this year, including my first in another language.
 It tops off a bloody good year.